command7/SQL_SQL_ETL_Airflow/README.md

 * `duration`
 * `year`

-## STAR Schema Design
+## Data Warehouse Design

-In order to load them in to a data warehouse (*Redshift*), a data model was designed using STAR schema containing fact and dimension tables.
+In order to load them in to a data warehouse (*Redshift*), a data model was designed using `STAR schema` containing fact and dimension tables.

 ### Fact Table